loo3y35/Am-All-Ears/README.md

+# Introduction:
+Am-All-Ears script is designed to share the public IP for the machine it is running on.
+Then, send this public IP over email.
+Currently, it acquires the public IP from https://api.ipify.org and it uses GMail.
+The main goal was to not rely on DNS based services (e.g. DynDNS) to maintain reachability to your devices.

-# Am-All-Ears
+# Description:
-This python scripts acquires the public IP from https://api.ipify.org and sends it over email.

-It's intended to reomve the requireiment of using services such as DynDNS.

-You will only need to register an email address to login and send it.

-I've used it with GMail but I needed to Enable Access for Less Secure Apps.

-To keep myself updated, I schedueled sending running the script every 4 hours and whenever my homeserver boots.

-user@vm:~$ cat /etc/rc.local | grep AmAllEars
+To be able to use it, you will need to login with en email account you own.
+The script will generate three four encrypted files the first time you use it to store:
+* Encryption and decryption password (i.e. aae_data_key).
+* Sender email address (i.e. aae_data_sender).
+* Sender password (i.e. aae_data_passwd).
+* Recipient email address (i.e. aae_data_recep).

+If any of these files are missing, all files are regenerated (and well, overwritten).
+The firs time you run it you will be promoted to enter information mentioned beforehand.
+Currently, its’s using Gmail SMTP server.
+But of course you can change the server domain name and port number.

+# How to Keep Your Self Updated:
+I’ve used two configurations in crontab and rc.local
+## Crontab:
+With he following entry, the email is sent every four hours.
+    0 0,4,8,12,16,20 * * *	python /home/user/.custom/AmAllEars.py
+## rc.local:
+I’ve added the following entry
     python /home/user/.custom/AmAllEars.py

-user@vm:~$ crontab -l | grep AmAllEars

-0 0,4,8,12,16,20 * * *	python /home/user/.custom/AmAllEars.py